spr-networks/turtles-midnightsunctf-2022-finals/README.md

 #./host-install.sh
 docker-compose build
 ./setup.sh
-ssh root@localhost -p 2222
+ssh root@localhost -p 2222 (password is mutant_n1nj4_turtle)
 ```

 # What

-Starting from the t1_attacker machine (you can ssh to the running host with root:mutant_n1nj4_turtle on port 2222)
+Starting from the t1_attacker machine, you should hack across the networks and pick up flags.

-You should hack across the networks and pick up flags.
-Start by taking a look at hwsim0
+Start by taking a look at sniffing some wiress traffic with hwsim0

 # Questions?

-Feel free to contact us on the supernetworks discord https://discord.gg/EUjTKJPPAX
+Feel free to contact us at the supernetworks discord https://discord.gg/EUjTKJPPAX